In the state of Washington, you can sue for pain and suffering and emotional distress if you’re involved in a car accident.

 - Loss of work

-In other words, they’re verifiable objective losses that an individual has suffered as result of another person’s negligence.
+In other words, economic damages are verifiable objective losses that an individual has suffered as a result of another person’s negligence.
 This is the same for traffic accidents as it is for anything else.

 Non-economic damages, on the other hand, are subjective losses that also occur as a result of another person’s negligence.
-These can include:
+Non-economic damages can include:

 - Pain and suffering

 - Loss of society

 Pain and suffering can include anxiety, post-traumatic stress, and depression as a result of not being able to enjoy the things you once enjoyed.

 In general, emotional distress is a category of psychological or mental disturbances caused by another’s negligent or intentional conduct.
 Typically, emotional distress is a broad term that describes things like:

 - Fright and shock sustained during the occurrence;